black-sliver/PopTracker/README.md

 [UAT](https://github.com/black-sliver/UAT) can be used to recieve "variables" starting with v0.16.

+### Archipelago Multiworld
+[Archipelago](https://archipelago.gg) allows connecting to a Multiworld as a tracker.
+A test implementation of an Archipelago client is included.
+See [doc/AUTOTRACKING.md](./doc/AUTOTRACKING.md).

 ### Other systems
 No work has been done for other systems yet.